mdsumner/spdplyr/README.md

 # Issues

-* names are not permanent yet, consider using "_" append like in gggeom for "special" columns
 * need semantics for one-to-many and many-to-one copy rules, i.e. exploding an object copies? all attributes to the new objects or perhaps applies a proportional rule - see Transfer Rules in Manifold
 * some details are carried by attr()ibutes on the objects, like "crs" - these don't survive the journey through functions without using classes - ultimately a branched object should carry this information with it
 *